It’s that time of the year when you’ll start hearing the phrase “Friends of Scouting” at unit meetings and district roundtables.

 - Support staff for registration, publications and other program support

-- Camp promotion for Cub Scout day camps, Boy Scout summer camps, high-adventure bases and more
+- Camp promotion for Cub Scout day camps, Scouts BSA summer camps, high-adventure bases and more

 - Camp rangers to keep the council camps up-to-date and ready for Scouts and families

 - Camp equipment, like tents, cooking equipment, camp vehicles, building repairs, canoes, equipment replacement and repair, and general upkeep of council camps

 - Recognitions for leaders who complete training, volunteer for special projects and help in many Scouting roles

 - Professional staff to work with volunteers to organize new units, manage fundraising programs, conduct training, assist membership recruitment, provide counsel and direct support for district, camps and programs